 AIHW Access magazine Media releases Subscribe to release notices Embargoed access to AIHW material Media contacts

 Deaths data are useful for:

-Was the decline in mortality from all causes in Australia between 1907 and 2012.
+was the decline in mortality from all causes in Australia between 1907 and 2014.

-Deaths were due to cardiovascular disease in 2011.
-The leading underlying cause of death in Australia was coronary heart disease.
+deaths were due to circulatory diseases in 2014.
+The leading cause of death in Australia was coronary heart disease.

-Was the number of infant deaths per 1,000 live births in Australia in 2012.
-This represents a decline of more than 95% since 1907, an important improvement in Child health, development and wellbeing.
+was the number of infant deaths per 1,000 live births in Australia in 2014.
+This represents a decline of more than 95% since 1907, an important improvement in child health, development and wellbeing.

-Or 52%, of the deaths that occurred during 2010–11, were among people admitted to a hospital.
-They often received palliative care.
+or 50% of the deaths that occurred during 2013–14 were among people admitted to a hospital.
+These people often received palliative care (44%).